Tom Lynch-Staunton at Bunchberry Meadows (Photo by NCC)

 “As someone who has both worked in and enjoy the outdoors, I have a strong passion for conservation and stewardship of our natural areas,” said Tom.
-“As a former rancher, I have a lot of pride in seeing a healthy and functioning ecosystem with abundant biodiversity as a result of the care of the land we provided.
+“As a former rancher, there is a lot of pride in seeing a healthy and functioning ecosystem with abundant biodiversity as a result of the care of the land we provided.
 I hope to build upon the great work Bob has accomplished, and I am very excited to be once again working with a great team in conservation.”

 Beyond collaborating with Alberta’s ranching community and levels of government, Tom has a passion for the outdoors.
-He shares NCC’s concern about the loss of native grasslands, which are among the world’s most endangered ecosystems.
+He shares NCC’s concern about the loss of native grasslands, which are one of the world’s most endangered ecosystems.
 He relates to it on a personal level having co-managed a fourth-generation cattle operation in Alberta’s foothills.